 A bag has been stolen from a desk drawer in the office where there are 30 people are present.
 Assume that, it is confirmed that someone within the office has stolen the bag.
-While stealing the bag, the thief got injured and the drop of blood fell on a desk drawer.
-A blood drop on the desk drawer is found to be group A ; There are five people with A blood group in that office.
-Calculate the probability of selecting someone at random who is guilty and has A blood group.
+While stealing the bag, the thief got injured and a drop of blood fell on a desk drawer.
+A blood drop on the desk drawer is found to be group A; There are five people with A blood group in that office.
+Calculate the probability of selecting someone at random who is guilty and has an A blood group.

 Only one person is guilty: P (G) = 1 / 30

 The guilty person has A blood group : P (A|G) = 1

 Probability of finding group A in the office: P (B) = 5 / 30